OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 ====================================================

 This chapter gives a short description how to get started using the TLM-Based co-simulation in OMEdit.
-We introduce a graphical MetaModel editor which is an extension and specialization of the OpenModelica connection editor OMEdit.
+We introduce a graphical composite model editor which is an extension and specialization of the OpenModelica connection editor OMEdit.

-In the context of this work a MetaModel is composed of several sub-models including the interconnections between these sub-models.
-The standard way to store a MetaModel for a TLM based co-simulation is in XML format.
+In the context of this work a composite model is composed of several sub-models including the interconnections between these sub-models.
+The standard way to store a composite model for a TLM based co-simulation is in XML format.
 The XML schema standard is accessible from `tlmModelDescription.xsd <https://github.com/OpenModelica/OMEdit/blob/master/OMEdit/OMEditGUI/Resources/XMLSchema/tlmModelDescription.xsd>`__.

-The full graphical functionality of the MetaModel editor for TLM Based co-simulation provides the following general functionalities:
+The full graphical functionality of the composite model editor for TLM Based co-simulation provides the following general functionalities:

 -  Import and add External non-Modelica models such as **Matlab/SimuLink**, **Adams**, and **BEAST** models